data-to-insight/d2i-linux-build/README.md

 Custom Debian-based ISO for internal D2I tooling and testing.
 Jusst an initial attempt to get this off the ground in case anyone wants to give it a go - any suggestions obv welcome.
 Aside the below it's fairly bare bones for now with a bit of obv d2i customisation and some of the core apps we're likely to have in use.

+Notes: At the moment this is an in progress, non-functional dev workflow.
+14/06/25
 ---

 ### Base